domjarkey/concise/README.md

 It can sometimes be useful to define a function recursively, performing the same computation on an output until a base case is reached.
-This is usually not ideal if avoidable, but in certain circumstances such as list traversal or web scraping, it can be handy to call a function inside itself to complete a task with an indefinite amount of steps.
-In `concise` functions, this can be accomplished using the `.this` pronoun.
+This is not always the advisable, but in certain circumstances such as list traversal or web scraping, it can be handy to call a function inside itself to complete a task with an indeterminate amount of steps.
+In `concise` function definitions, this can be accomplished using the `.this` pronoun.

 The canonical example of recursion is Fibonacci’s sequence, where the first two terms are defined as 1 and 1 (or sometimes 0 and 1), and the